megaannum/vimside/README.md

     > cd $HOME/.vim/data/vimside
     > /bin/cp example_options_user.vim options_user.vim

-Then, in `options_user.vim` uncomment the following two lines:
+Then, in `options_user.vim` uncomment the following line:

-    call a:option.Set("test-ensime-file-use", 1)
     call a:option.Set("ensime-config-file-name", "ensime_config.vim")

 This tells Vimside to use the test project code and to use the